noble-assets/orbiter/docs/payload.md

 The attributes field is defined as an `Any` type implementing the [`ForwardingAttributes`](https://github.com/noble-assets/orbiter/blob/main/types/core/attributes.go#L33-L39)

-Based on the bridge protocol, the following conditions may result from the execution of an orbit:
+Based on the bridge protocol, the following conditions may result from the forwarding execution:

 - Synchronous protocols: Protocols like CCTP and Hyperlane follow a commit-and-forget style.
 In this case, once the associated server informs the Orbiter that the bridge request has been stored to state, the Orbiter execution is complete.
-If the server returns an error, the entire tx will be marked as unsuccessful.
+If the server returns an error, the entire transaction will be marked as unsuccessful.

 - Asynchronous protocol: Protocols like IBC are asynchronous in nature, and for this reason